AI Background Remover v2

 How AI Background Remover v2 Works

 Click Load model on first visit.
 The browser downloads the quantized ONNX weights (about 85 MB) from the Hugging Face CDN and caches them in IndexedDB.
 Drop or pick an image from your device.
 The tool runs BiRefNet lite via the transformers.js background-removal pipeline, which produces a single-channel alpha matte at the same resolution as the input (up to a 1024 pixel internal working size).
 The matte is composited against the original image to produce a transparent-background PNG, which appears below the input with a download button.
 For complex edges — long hair, fur, leaves, semi-transparent fabric — BiRefNet is markedly better than the older MediaPipe-based tool.
 For high-volume portrait batch processing where speed matters more than edge quality, the original tool is still faster.
 Both stay live; this one is the new default for general work.
 The output is a 32-bit PNG with the alpha channel preserved, ready to drop into any compositing tool.
+When you need to isolate one specific object rather than the entire foreground, AI Smart Cutout lets you click the exact subject and export just that.

 Frequently Asked Questions